 The NCSF-CSC course is designed to prepare students for the NCSF-CSC Exam.
 Successful completion of the examination is required to obtain the certification.
-The exam is administered by appointment on-demand at over 1,000 testing centers operating in 83 countries.
+The examination is administered by appointment at over 1,000 test center locations operating in 83 countries as well as online.
 Registration for the exam is required prior to scheduling an appointment, and can be done online, or over the phone at 800-772-NCSF(6273).

 The examination is comprised of 150 multiple choice questions.
 Candidates must achieve a score of at least 70 to earn NCSF-CSC status.
 You can find more information about the NCSF-CSC Exam on the Certified Strength Coach Exam portion of the website.

 Taking the Exam Online (System Requirements)

 To take the certification exam remotely you will need to ensure your computer meets the following system requirements:

 - Operating System: Windows 7 or Higher, Mac OS 10.13 or Higher